14 Ways to Save Time and Money on Family Meal Planning

 Family Meal Planning and Prep

 • Whether it is planning the menu or shopping for the food, involve your children whenever possible.
 When you ask them to help plan, it gives them a sense of responsibility and ownership.
-They want to be a part of family decisions, and this is a great area in which to start.
+They want to be a part of family decisions, which is a great area to start.
 The more your kids are involved, the more likely they will be to eat what is prepared and not waste as much.

 • When planning meals, make menus that incorporate the same ingredients into multiple recipes.
 For example, spaghetti noodles can be used for spaghetti and tuna or chicken tetrazzini.
 Ground beef can be used for tacos, spaghetti sauce, sloppy joes, and chili.
 Chicken breasts can be used for salads, fajitas, and casseroles.
 By creating a menu that utilizes the same ingredients multiple times, you can usually buy the items in bulk and save money.
 I usually plan my family’s meals a week at a time, but some people plan for two weeks or longer—it’s whatever works best for your family.